AUTHOR INSTRUCTIONS

 This summary of specifications is followed by further details on specific manuscript types.

-Research Articles, Thought Leaders: Invited Review (only by invitation), Reviews (uninvited), and Systematic Reviews: Abstract maximum of 300 words, maximum of 8,000 words in the body of the paper (Introduction, Methods, Results, Discussion), no more than 8 display items (tables/figures), and a maximum of 200 references.
+Research Articles, Thought Leaders: Invited Review (only by invitation), Reviews (uninvited), and Systematic Reviews: Abstract maximum of 300 words, maximum of 8,000 words in the body of the paper (Introduction, Results, Discussion, and Methods), no more than 8 display items (tables/figures), and a maximum of 200 references.

-High Priority Research Communications: Abstract maximum of 250 words, under 6,000 words in the body of the paper (Introduction, Methods, Results, Discussion), no more than 6 display items (tables/figures), and a maximum of 150 references.
+High Priority Research Communications: Abstract maximum of 250 words, under 6,000 words in the body of the paper (Introduction, Results, Discussion, and Methods), no more than 6 display items (tables/figures), and a maximum of 150 references.

 Research Reports, Perspectives, Emerging Topics (overviews of new material), Bench to Bedside (topical overviews on translational strategies for specific and recent advances in basic science).
-Abstract maximum i=of 200 words, maximum of of 4,000 words in the body of the paper (Introduction, Methods, Results, Discussion), no more than 4 display items (tables/figures), and a maximum of 100 references.
+Abstract maximum of 200 words, maximum of of 3,500 words in the body of the paper (Introduction, Results, Discussion, and Methods), no more than 4 display items (tables/figures), and a maximum of 100 references.

 Commentary, Viewpoint, Hypotheses, News & Views, Insights, Guest Editorials, Innovators & Ideas, Book Reviews, and Obituaries: No abstract, no section headings, maximum of 2,000 words, no more than 2 display items (tables/figures), and a maximum of 15 references.
 Supplementary material is limited to two display items (figures/tables).